 Students who are part of the Honors College at Michigan State join one of the oldest and most prestigious honors colleges in the nation.
 The Honors College at MSU allows students the flexibility to design their own programs of study and offers numerous other benefits,such as priority enrollment and honors housing.

 MSU’s residential colleges offer the best of both worlds: a small-college environment at a Big Ten research university.
 Students can study topics such as public policy, natural science, and the arts and humanities while living and learning alongside students with similar interests.

-MSU’s campus is home to a vibrant and diverse community of undergraduate and graduate students, as well as renowned scholars and scientists from around the globe.
-It is a hub for international programs, centers, and events and worldwide partnerships.
+MSU’s campus is home to a vibrant and diverse community of undergraduate and graduate students as well as renowned scholars and scientists from around the globe.
+It’s a hub for international programs, centers, and events and worldwide partnerships.

 At MSU, students are encouraged to learn from and have an impact on the world around them.
 Michigan State is a top public university inthe United States for study abroad, with 275 programs in 60 countriesand on all seven continents.

 MSU offers more than 65 programs focused on international topics, including language study,specializations in world regions or global themes, and internationalrelations.

 Once you experience MSU with yourown two feet, you’ll understand why Spartans continue to think of the University as home long after they leave.